Azure-Samples/media-services-v3-java/VideoEncoding/EncodingWithMESPredefinedPreset/README.md

 ---

 #EncodingWithMESPredefinedPreset
-This sample shows how to submit a job using a built-in preset and an HTTP URL input, publish output asset for straming, and download results for verification.
+This sample shows how to submit a job using a built-in preset and an HTTP URL input, publish output asset for streaming, and download results for verification.

 ## Prerequisites
   * Java JDK and Maven installed.